mattwhite1995/RRugby/README.md

 # RRugby
-Standardized rugby scores and the implications on history
+Standardized rugby scores and the implications on a teams wins over history